Control communication between Pods and Services using network policies

 To mitigate this issue:

-1. Find if your cluster uses Private Service Connect.
-For more information, see Public clusters with Private Service Connect.
-On clusters that use Private Service Connect, each control plane is assigned to an internal IP address from the cluster node subnet.
+1. Confirm that your cluster uses Private Service Connect.
+On clusters that use Private Service Connect, if you use the master-ipv4-cidr flag when creating the subnet, GKE assigns each control plane an internal IP address from the values you defined in master-ipv4-cidr.
+Otherwise, GKE uses the cluster node subnet to assign each control plane an internal IP address.

 2. Configure your cluster's egress policy to allow traffic to the control plane's internal IP address.